 The Boxwood Inn was built back in 1897.
 When the current owner, Kathy Hulick, bought the property to serve as an inn she was a firm non-believer in anything paranormal.
 However, it wasn’t long before she changed her mind.

-Experience that both she and her guests have experienced include hair being tugged, phantom marching footsteps, and silverware being rearranged.
+Experiences that both she and her guests have shared include hair being tugged, phantom marching footsteps, and silverware being rearranged.
 The spirits are all said to be friendly and the most active one is believed to be Nannie Curtis, the wife of the original owner.

 The Black Horse Inn dates back to Civil War times and it has become known for being one of Virginia’s premier accommodations.
-However, the inn’s string of hospitality awards do not tell the whole story!
-This is also one of the most haunted hotels in Virginia.
+However, the inn’s string of hospitality awards does not tell the whole story!

 By the Side of the Road Bed & Breakfast is a charming property from the Revolutionary War era.
 It is a very popular place to stay with glowing reviews from past guests.
 In fact, it is so good that some guests have returned after their death!